slowernews/wisdom-tldr/chapters/chapter_1_self.md

 ## On writing

 <!--
-+ g_s_bhogal@x -- You'll never know most of your beliefs, because you’ll never express them.
++ x@g_s_bhogal -- You'll never know most of your beliefs, because you’ll never express them.
 To discover who you are, write.
 > *"What no spouse of a writer can ever understand is that a writer is working when he’s staring out the window.*

 - We don’t need ChatGPT to write letters and emails.
 Just send the prompts.